alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 #### Integer Mode
 In integer mode, the HP-16C can store numbers in 4 different bases: `binary`, `octal`, `decimal`, and `hexadecimal`.
 For the Saturnine Assembler, to specify the base of the number, use `0b###` for `binary`, `0o###` for `octal`, `0d###` for `decimal`, and `0x###` for `hexadecimal`.
 If no base is specified, the number is assumed to be in `decimal`.

+#TODO: Understand how the starting base affects the program.
+Will probably need to wait until I have access to a physical 16C to test this.

 The HP-16C can store integers in 180 different combinations of encodings.
 The original purpose of this is so you can set your HP-16C to whatever encoding your computer uses.
 The HP-16C was primarily a debugging tool for computer engineers working in assembly, so this feature was useful, but not so relevant for the Saturnine Assembler.

 The HP-16C stores integers in 1 of 3 different encodings: `unsigned`, `1's complement`, and `2's complement`.
 The encoding set in Saturnine by using the `UNSIGNED`, `1's`, `2's` instructions, respectively.
 The default is `2's complement`.
 For most purposes, you should set the HP-16C to `2's complement` encoding for signed integers, or `unsigned` for unsigned integers. `1's complement` mode arithmetic is weird and is effected by the carry flag and has -0.
 While you might find it useful for debugging a UNIVAC, I will not be discussing it further as it is not useful for programming.